MeMcCree/streetpass/README.md

 **Without them, the gamemode will *NOT* work!!!**

 ## StreetPASS ConVars
-StreetPASS includes many ConVars to customize your gameplay experience Type `script sp_help()` into the game console for a list of all available StreetPASS ConVars
+StreetPASS includes many ConVars to customize your gameplay experience <br>
+Type `script sp_help()` into the game console for a list of all available StreetPASS ConVars

 ## StreetPASS as a Gamemode